Conservative (non-operative) management of minor injuries of the upper or lower limbs:

-With accurate diagnostic facilities our physiotherapists are confident in applying up-to-date bracing, taping and conservative procedures for dealing appropriately with minor to moderate injuries of the upper and lower limbs and rapid return of patients back to their sports / everyday activities.
+With accurate diagnostic facilities our physiotherapists are confident in applying up-to-date bracing, taping and conservative procedures for dealing appropriately with minor to moderate injuries of the upper and lower limbs.

 Cruciate ligament Injuries

 Anterior and posterior cruciate ligament injuries are accurately diagnosed by MRI scans and treated by arthroscopic surgery where indicated using autogenous or allograft reconstruction.